shuimuliang/cregis-api/en/request-apis/validation-address-existence.md

 POST /api/v1/address/inner

 Check if the address belongs to the corresponding project.
-After initiating the order, you can validate the returned address information to prevent the address from being tampered with.
+After create the order/address deposit, you can validate the returned address information to prevent the address from being tampered with.

 ### Request